-2Recently, Szabó (2009) proposed the maximum likelihood estimation method for general block rate pricing where the linear demand function is assumed.
+3Recently, Szabó (2009) proposed the maximum likelihood estimation method for general block rate pricing where the linear demand function is assumed.
 Szabó (2009) imposed a condition that the direct utility function is quasiconcave.
-This condition aims to guarantee that the underlying preference relation be strictly convex.
+This condition aims to guarantee that the underlying preference relation be strictly convex, that is, the preference relation be well-behaved.
 However, as stated in Hurwicz and Uzawa (1971), two more conditions (the nonnegative demand condition and the separability condition) are required for the underlying preference relation to be strictly convex.
 These additional conditions often make it difficult to numerically maximize the likelihood function.
+See Miyawaki et al. (2013) for the detailed discussion on this issue.